utiasDSL/gym-pybullet-drones/README.md

 ## Troubleshooting

-On Ubuntu, with an NVIDIA card, if you get a "Failed to create and OpenGL context" message, lunch `nvidia-settings` and under "PRIME Profiles" select "NVIDIA (Performance Mode)", reboot and try again.
+- On Ubuntu, with an NVIDIA card, if you receive a "Failed to create and OpenGL context" message, lunch `nvidia-settings` and under "PRIME Profiles" select "NVIDIA (Performance Mode)", reboot and try again.

 ## TODO